 Self-Solemnization in Colorado – A Step-by-Step Guide

+Self-solemnization is Colorado’s unique way for couples to say ‘I do’ and get married on their own, no officiant or witnesses required.
+That one legal quirk, combined with the most jaw-dropping mountain scenery in the country, makes Colorado one of the best places to elope.
+Bold claim?
+I think not!
 I’ve been shooting elopements in Colorado full-time since 2018, and self-solemnization is honestly one of my favorite things to tell couples about when they’re first exploring the idea of eloping here.
+In my experience, more than 80% of the couples I work with choose to self-solemnize, and once you understand how it works, it’s easy to see why!
 You get to skip the officiant hunt entirely, write whatever vows you want, say them wherever you want, and make the whole thing yours from start to finish.
-Epic 14er backdrop?
-Yep.
-Sunrise ceremony at an alpine lake?
-Go for it.
-Just the two of you on a ridge in the San Juans with nobody else for miles?
-That’s my personal favorite!

 This guide covers everything you need to know about how to self-solemnize in Colorado, the legal steps, why it’s worth it, and ceremony ideas to make it unforgettable!
+If you’re still figuring out where to actually do this, check out my Colorado elopement packages to see how I can help you plan the whole thing!

 If you are traveling from outside of the state, you can schedule this for the same day as your marriage, but I would advise against that.
 Most counties let you schedule your appointment online before you arrive.
 Things come up and you don’t want a paperwork delay eating into your elopement day!